lykyd/tools/README.md

 - remote: git push origin --delete develop.romain

 **Reset last commit**
-- git reset —-soft HEAD^ : go back to the previous but keep file changes
+- git reset --soft HEAD^ : go back to the previous but keep file changes
-- git reset -—hard HEAD^ : go back to the previous and all changes
+- git reset --hard HEAD^ : go back to the previous and all changes
-- git reset -—hard HEAD^^ : go back to 2 commits before
+- git reset --hard HEAD^^ : go back to 2 commits before
+- git reset --hard origin/develop : reset local develop branch to origin/develop state
-- git commit —-amend -m “New message” + git push -—force (if was pushed and alone on branch) : add to the previous commit
+- git commit --amend -m “New message” + git push -—force (if was pushed and alone on branch) : add to the previous commit

 **Remote**
 - git remote show origin : see local and remote branches relationship